vtex-apps/mega-menu/README.md

 ![mega-menu-admin-app](https://user-images.githubusercontent.com/12108601/121273542-18af8780-c88e-11eb-8b08-c59af2c653a0.png)

 ### Step 3 - Implementing the app's blocks in your store theme

+**IMPORTANT: If you have installed this app previously, please validate with your blocks settings and add the new components to modify the orientation Menu.**

+**No change the option to vertical Menu if you haven't this configuration in your store**

+---

 Once the app is configured, it is time to place the following blocks in your Store Theme app.